-The treatment format used at Evergreen Psychotherapy Center for traumatized children, families, adults and couples is Intensive Outpatient Psychotherapy, or IOP.
+An effective treatment format used at Evergreen Psychotherapy Center for traumatized children, families, adults and couples is our Intensive Outpatient Psychotherapy, or IOP.

-The intensive, outpatient program involves 30 hours of therapy for 10 days; 3 hours per day for 2 weeks, with a break on the weekend.
+This intensive, out-patient program involves 30 hours of therapy for 10 days; three hours per day for two weeks, with a break on the weekend.

-Terry Levy co-developed this treatment modality to provide help for children and families needing specialized services unavailable where they live.
-For more than 20 years, families and couples have traveled to Evergreen from every region of the United States and from other countries to receive therapy for attachment-related trauma.
+Psychologist and Evergreen Psychotherapy co-founder Terry Levy co-developed this treatment modality to provide help for children and families needing specialized services unavailable where they live.
+For more than 35 years, families and couples have traveled to Evergreen from every state and several countries to receive therapy for attachment-related trauma.

 The people who commonly seek treatment through the Intensive Outpatient Psychotherapy (IOP) programs at Evergreen Psychotherapy Center: